In this guide we’ll take a look at the best compost bins for the UK market.

 The large 220ltr capacity gives plenty of room for garden waste and is ideal for small to medium gardens.
 You can buy an additional base plate for this product if you want to place it on a hard standing.
 However, this will make it harder for worms to get in and may slow down the composting process.

 This compost bin provides a no fuss solution for making your own compost at home.
+If you are looking for a ready-assembled bin with medium capacity this is the best compost bin for you!

 The bin has a capacity of 328 litres and is made from 15mm kiln dried fir treated with a waterproof stain.
 I would recommend you reapply preservative every year to get the best life out of this product.